mehrankmlf/EasyCrypto/README.md

 # EasyCrypto

-This project Contains Clean Architecture + Combine aprroach wich implemented with SwiftUI.
+This project Contains An iOS app designed using Clean Architecture and MVVM wich implemented with SwiftUI.

+## Description of The App

+This is an example of a Crypto Price application, which fetches the data using the CoinGecko services.

 ## Concepts Used Here